bsierieb1/xdasi-bio-2021-archive/docs/index.md

 # Accommodations for Students with Disabilities

-Academic accommodations are available to students with disabilities.
+Academic accommodations are available to any student with a chronic, psychological, visual, mobility, learning disability, or who is deaf or hard of hearing.
 Students should please register with the [**Moses Center for Students with Disabilities**](http://www.nyu.edu/csd){: target="_blank"} as early as possible in the semester.

+NYU's Henry and Lucy Moses Center for Students with Disabilities 726 Broadway, 2nd Floor
+New York, NY 10003-6675
+Telephone: 212-998-4980

 ---